This page presents some events in the scope of Science 2.0. If you notice that some important event is not listed, please contact us.

 The International Conference on Information-communication technologies enhanced Social Sciences and Humanities (ICTeSSH) is a three-day annual conference where stakeholders come together for an open discussion to talk about the changing research ecosystem in SSH fields in the digital age due to the extremely fast development of ICT.

 The ICTeSSH 2020 VIRTUAL and FREE TO ATTEND conference aims to bring together leading SSH researchers, computer scientists, informaticians, publishers, librarians, vendors of research ICT tools, SSH decision makers and others, to exchange and share their experiences and research results on all aspects of ICT enhanced Social Sciences and Humanities.
 In addition, the conference aims to discuss promising new ideas and identify new potential collaborators.
-The ICTeSSH 2020 conference will be held on June 29 – July 01.
+The ICTeSSH 2020 conference was organized on June 29 – July 01.

 eScience 2019 welcomes the international community of researchers and software engineers from all disciplines to present and discuss their scientific practices involving data science and computing.
 Researchers from the humanities to physics, engaged in collaborative data- or compute-intensive research, are invited to attend.
 The objective of the eScience Conference is to promote innovation in collaborative, computationally- or data-intensive research across all disciplines, throughout the research lifecycle.